 914 E. Main St., New Albany, IN 47150 • (812) 944-9600

 Just across the river in New Albany, IN, the Culbertson Mansion opens every Friday and Saturday in October at 7 p.m. as an actual haunted house.
 Ghost chasers give this spot rave reviews, and there’s even a chart that tracks how many patrons have quit, cried, puked or had an “accident” while touring the carriage house of the 1867 mansion.
 Many attest that spooky noises and electrical problems plague the carriage house.
-Each year the organizers choose a new scary theme, and the 2016 theme promises to prey upon your worst nightmares and phobias: tight spaces, spiders, snakes, even CLOWNS!
-Admission is $14.
+Each year the organizers choose a new scary theme, and the 2018 theme promises to prey upon your worst nightmares and phobias.
+Admission is $15.

 Keep up with the very best of Louisville.
 Download our SB App.
 Click here to get started!